 Saboura continues to bring his own brand of fashion expertise to television, offering commentary at red-carpet events and on popular news and entertainment shows.
 As an on-camera host and fashion authority, he provides style insight that is practical, constructive, and highly entertaining.

-He is a regular contributing fashion expert for national publications, including Us Weekly, People, InStyle, Cosmopolitan, Life and Style, USA Today, the New York Times, the Chicago Tribune, and the Boston Globe.
-He remains in high demand as a personal stylist for celebrities in the film, television, and music industries, and works extensively as a freelance wardrobe designer, creative director, and brand spokesperson.
+He is a regular guest and contributor on The Today Show and The Talk, a lead editor for The Hollywood Take and works as a fashion expert for national publications, including Us Weekly, People, InStyle, Cosmopolitan, Life and Style, USA Today, the New York Times, the Chicago Tribune, and the Boston Globe.
+Saboura remains in high demand as a personal stylist for celebrities in the film, television, and music industries, and works extensively as a freelance wardrobe designer, creative director, and brand spokesperson.

 In 2005, Clarkson Potter published his best-selling book, Sam Saboura’s Real Style: Style Secrets for Real Women with Real Bodies.
 A year later, a companion workbook, My Real Style: A Makeover Journal, was released.